 If Arecorder does not detect adapter attached to computer with Areconfig application running and configured, flight mode is switched on.
-In this mode Arecorder initializes micro SD card and creates two files to which data will be written - one file named "MEASxx.CSV" and one named "SUMMxx.CSV", where xx is two-digit number set to consecutive files in a card; MEAS and corresponding SUMM numbers are always equal.
+In flight mode Arecorder measures power supply level - if it is below 3,8 V, Arecorder will raise warning.
+See also 4.14.
+Next Arecorder initializes micro SD card and creates two files to which data will be written - one file named "MEASxx.CSV" and one named "SUMMxx.CSV", where xx is two-digit number set to consecutive files in a card; MEAS and corresponding SUMM numbers are always equal.
 After each card initialization Arecorder reads if there are any files written before and creates files with incremented number compared to previously written; in this way Arecorder can write up to 99 each MEAS and SUMM files in one card.
 However it is recommended to format card before each flight.
+When number of measurements exceeds 90, Arecorder will raise warning and if there are already 99 measurements, Arecorder will call error not being able to write more measurements on SD card.
+See also 4.14.